aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-facades/pdfbookmarkeditor/create-bookmarks/_index.md

 ## Create Bookmarks of All Pages

-In order to create bookmarks of all the pages, you need to use **CreateBookmarks** method without any parameters . **PdfBookmarEditor** class allows you to create bookmarks of all the pages of a PDF file.
-First, you need to create an object of **PdfBookmarkEditor** class and bind the input PDF using **BindPdf** method.
-Then, you have to call **CreateBookmarks** method and save the output PDF file using **Save** method.
+In order to create bookmarks of all the pages, you need to use [CreateBookmarks](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarks/methods/2) method without any parameters .
+[PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class allows you to create bookmarks of all the pages of a PDF file.
+First, you need to create an object of [PdfBookmarkEditor](https://apireference.aspose.com/pdf/net/aspose.pdf.facades/pdfbookmarkeditor) class and bind the input PDF using [BindPdf](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.facade/bindpdf/methods/3) method.
+Then, you have to call [CreateBookmarks](https://apireference.aspose.com/pdf/net/aspose.pdf.facades.pdfbookmarkeditor/createbookmarks/methods/2) method and save the output PDF file using [Save](https://apireference.aspose.com/pdf/net/aspose.pdf/document/methods/save) method.
 The following code snippet shows you how to create Bookmarks.